 Identify what work is in flight and what is at risk of dropping.
 Common items that slip during DPO transitions: enterprise vendor security questionnaires (sales teams suffer), data subject rights requests (regulatory and reputational risk), breach response readiness (operational risk), and vendor DPA reviews (commercial risk).

 Designate an interim contact for privacy matters internally.
-Even before you have a permanent or fractional replacement, someone needs to be the privacy point of contact so that internal stakeholders and external requests do not go unanswered.
+Even before you have a permanent or outsourced replacement, someone needs to be the privacy point of contact so that internal stakeholders and external requests do not go unanswered.

 Interim coverage options